 Seven years later you get an official document in the mail telling you that someone is taking possession of your land.
 You call an attorney, and after some research, you find that you can do nothing about it, as in that state a squatter can take an Adverse Possession action after seven years.
 You just lost your investment and your retirement home.

 No, it doesn't happen often, but adverse possession in some form or other with different time limits is on the books in almost every state.
 A squatter is someone who moves onto your property and takes up residence without your knowledge or approval.
 If they stay long enough without discovery and removal, you could end up in this situation.

 What They Need to Do

-In most states, and these vary in language, there are five basic requirements a squatter must satisfy to successfully use adverse possession.
+In most states, and these vary in language, there are five basic requirements a squatter must satisfy to use adverse possession successfully.

 - They must take actual exclusive possession of the land.
 It can be residential or for a business, but they must take over the use of the land.

-- The use of the land must be open and obvious, meaning they can be seen using the property, not hiding in a grove of trees at one corner.
+- The use of the land must be open and obvious, meaning they can be seen using the property, not hiding in a grove of trees in one corner.